open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 {{% signal-support-table "logs" %}}

-## Structured, Unstructured, and Semistructured Logs
+## Structured, unstructured, and semistructured logs

-OpenTelemetry does not distinguish between structured and unstructured logs.
-However, it is vitally important to understand the different kinds of formats that log data can manifest in.
+OpenTelemetry does not technically distinguish between structured and unstructured logs.
+You can use any log you have with OpenTelemetry.
+However, not all log formats are equally useful!
+Structured logs, in particular, are recommended for production observability because they are easy to parse and analyze at scale.
+The following section explains the differences between structured, unstructured, and semistructured logs.

 ### Structured logs

 A structured log is a log whose textual format follows a consistent, machine-readable format.
+For applications, one of the most common formats is
-Two of are JSON:
+JSON:

 ```json
 {